jwds1978/jwds1978.github.io/_posts/2017-04-29-understanding-combat-ptsd-from-the-inside-out.md

 </p>
 <!-- excerptBreak -->
 <p>
-  Below, is a poem about Combat PTSD.&nbsp; I've tried several different ways of verifying its origins, find out more about the writer, etc.&nbsp; However, the only information that I was able to find is that it's thought to have been written by a Vietnam veteran &#8212; who was also a member of the Nez Perce tribe
+  Below, is a poem about Combat <abbr title="Post-Traumatic Stress Disorder">PTSD</abbr>.&nbsp; I've tried several different ways of verifying its origins, find out more about the writer, etc.&nbsp; However, the only information that I was able to find is that it's thought to have been written by a Vietnam veteran
-  &#8212; who went through the North Chicago VA Combat Trauma Program in 1991, and that since then, his writing's given out to all of the vets who want a copy.
+  &#8212; who was also a member of the Nez Perce tribe &#8212; who went through the North Chicago VA Combat Trauma Program in 1991, and that since then, his writing's given out to all of the vets who want a copy.
   <blockquote>
     They said I would be changed in my body.&nbsp; I would move through the physical world in a different manner.&nbsp; I would have pain where there was no blood.&nbsp; I would react to sights, sounds, movement and touch in a crazy way, as though I were back in war.<br />